Professional Certificates and Diplomas

 Attending the Course

-Delegates attend three sessions (5 days in total) and complete assignments, practical activities and an end of course assessment.
+Delegates attend two sessions (5 days in total) and complete assignments, practical activities and an end of course assessment.

 You will receive a Certificate of Attendance with CPD just for attending the course.